iron-io/docs/mq/3/reference/dlq/index.md

 <h2 id="behavior">Behavior</h2>

-Upon creation of a dead letter queue, any message, including any existing messages on the queue, whose `reserved_count` field exceeds the `dead_letter.max_reservations` threshold will be placed onto the queue specified as `dead_letter.queue_name` under the same project, and removed from the current queue.
-If this queue already exists, we will put the messages onto the queue as is, or if necessary we will create the queue with the default pull queue settings.
-This means that while it isn't possible to specify a dead letter queue on a push queue, the dead letter queue itself can be a push queue, if desired.
+Upon addition of a dead letter queue to a queue's configuration, any message, including any existing messages on the queue, whose `reserved_count` field exceeds the `dead_letter.max_reservations` threshold will be placed onto the queue specified as `dead_letter.queue_name` under the same project, and removed from the current queue.

-The messages will be sent to the dead letter queue as is; that is, the message `id` is the same as the original message from the queue of origin.
-The `reserved_count` field will be preserved on the dead letter queue, as well.
-The `body` of the message will also remain unchanged.
+The messages are sent to the dead letter queue as is; that is, the message `id` is the same as the original message from the queue of origin.
+The `reserved_count` field is preserved on the dead letter queue, as well.
+The `body` of the message also remains unchanged.
 The `id` remaining the same should make it easy to correlate events on each message across the original queue and the dead letter queue, if desired.
 The only field we update is the message expiration is adjusted to the message expiration for the dead letter queue upon insertion into the dead letter queue; i.e. after adding a message to the dead letter queue, the expiration will be extended to 7 days (by default) from that point in time, not the original enqueue time.
 Since `reserved_count` is maintained, users should be careful if they have a dead letter queue for their dead letter queue (yo dawg...).
 Example dlq message for a queue with `dead_letter.max_reservations = 10`:

 ```
 queue                       dlq